Mass: Universal gravitational mass

 In contrast to earlier theories (e.g. celestial spheres) which stated that the heavens were made of entirely different material, Newton's theory of mass was groundbreaking partly because it introduced universal gravitational mass: every object has gravitational mass, and therefore, every object generates a gravitational field.
 Newton further assumed that the strength of each object's gravitational field would decrease according to the square of the distance to that object.
 If a large collection of small objects were formed into a giant spherical body such as the Earth or Sun, Newton calculated the collection would create a gravitational field proportional to the total mass of the body, and inversely proportional to the square of the distance to the body's center.

 For example, according to Newton's theory of universal gravitation, each carob seed produces a gravitational field.
 Therefore, if one were to gather an immense number of carob seeds and form them into an enormous sphere, then the gravitational field of the sphere would be proportional to the number of carob seeds in the sphere.
 Hence, it should be theoretically possible to determine the exact number of carob seeds that would be required to produce a gravitational field similar to that of the Earth or Sun.
 In fact, by unit conversion it is a simple matter of abstraction to realize that any traditional mass unit can theoretically be used to measure gravitational mass.

 Measuring gravitational mass in terms of traditional mass units is simple in principle, but extremely difficult in practice.
 According to Newton's theory, all objects produce gravitational fields and it is theoretically possible to collect an immense number of small objects and form them into an enormous gravitating sphere.
 However, from a practical standpoint, the gravitational fields of small objects are extremely weak and difficult to measure.
 Newton's books on universal gravitation were published in the 1680s, but the first successful measurement of the Earth's mass in terms of traditional mass units, the Cavendish experiment, did not occur until 1797, over a hundred years later.
 Henry Cavendish found that the Earth's density was 5.448 ± 0.033 times that of water.
-As of 2009, the Earth's mass in kilograms is only known to around five digits of accuracy, whereas its gravitational mass is known to over nine significant figures.
+As of 2025, the Earth's mass is only known to around five significant figures, whereas GM🜨, the product of Earth's mass and the universal gravitational constant, is known to over nine significant figures.